Norwood Secondary College: Potential for amalgamation

 From 2004 to 2010, discussions were held with the aim of amalgamating Parkwood and Norwood Secondary Colleges on the Parkwood site.
 This would have led to the redevelopment of the Norwood site for housing, and the relocation of the school away from its local community.

 In 2010, it was announced that these plans were not supported by the school communities and did not proceed.
 Parkwood Secondary College closed in a positive fashion as the result of a decision of its School Council.
 Norwood Secondary College Has gained some Government funding for upgraded and new facilities to be built at its current location in Byron Street.

 The driving force behind the decision not to proceed to amalgamate Norwood and Parkwood Secondary Colleges on the Parkwood site was Vincent Virtue who had served for long periods of time as principal of both schools.

 The "Ringwood Deer Attack"

 On 17 August 2015, a wild sambar deer forced the school into lockdown shortly before recess.

 Initially, the deer was sighted in a number of backyards prior to making an appearance at Norwood.

 The deer was injured and a risk to the public; it was decided that it had to be put down.

 A few students from Norwood Secondary College witnessed the deer being euthanized and had undergone counselling.

 The "controversial" uniform policy and petition

 In 2017, a parent of students attending school at Norwood Secondary College started a change.org petition because of a poorly timed change to the college uniform policy (occurred in 2016).

-Claiming that the new policy "failed to provide a uniform choice to boys", the petition spread throughout the state shaming Norwood for "forcing" male students to wear pants during terms 2 and 3 of each school year.

-There was a mixed response as the previous uniform policy had allowed boys to choose what uniform to wear year-round whilst girls had no say in what uniform they had to wear throughout the year.

-Following this, Norwood's girls' uniform has changed to better allow girls to wear shirts and pants in terms 2 and 3 rather than shirts with skirts, and shorts and a shirt in terms 1 and 4, rather than a summer dress.

-The Norwood uniform policy still states that boys must wear pants during terms 2 and 3.